P. N. Elrod

-Patricia Nead Elrod (b.
-1954) is an American novelist specializing in urban fantasy.
+Patricia Nead Elrod (born 1954) is an American novelist specializing in urban fantasy.
 She has written in the mystery, romance, paranormal, and historical genres with at least one foray into comedic fantasy.
 Elrod is also an editor, having worked on several collections for Ace Science Fiction, DAW, Benbella Books, and St. Martin's Griffin.
 She self-published a signed, limited edition novel under her own imprint, Vampwriter Books.

 In 2010, she was nominated for the RT Book Reviews Career Achievement Award in Urban Fantasy.

 In 2011, she was presented with the RT Book Reviews Pioneer Achievement Award in Vampire Fiction.

 Her suspense short story, Beach Girl, won the 2011 Ellery Queen's Mystery Magazine Readers Choice Award.

 Overview

 P. N. Elrod's start in professional publishing began at TSR writing gaming modules.
 She has published more than twenty-five novels, beginning in 1990 with her Vampire Files urban fantasy series, featuring hard-boiled private investigator Jack Fleming and his partner, Charles Escott, girlfriend, Bobbi Smythe, and other recurring characters.
 The 12 books and counting are set in 1930s Chicago.
 Jack's first case was solving his own murder.

 Next came the Jonathan Barrett, Gentleman Vampire series, set during the American Revolution.
 The twist on these historicals is that Barrett and his family are on the side of the British throughout the revolution, offering a unique point of view of the times.

 Another series co-authored with actor Nigel Bennett, who played the evil yet seductive LaCroix on the television show Forever Knight, is of a very different character, but still features a good guy vampire.
 The three book Lord Richard, Vampire series from Baen Books are set in a different universe than the Files & Barrett books, but this "James Bond with fangs" maintains Elrod's premise that there are different breeds of vampires co-existing out there.